kvchen/.dotfiles/README.md

 ```
 $ ~/.dotfiles

-bash         > helper scripts for setting up shell environment
-fish         > fish shell settings and aliases
-git          > global git config and aliases
-livestreamer > sets quality and player
-neovim       > cool plugins and sensible defaults
-ptpython     > interpreter colorscheme and keybindings

-includes     > additional colorschemes and scripts
 ```

 # management

-My dotfiles are managed using Stow, which is a lightweight symlink manager.
+My dotfiles are managed using [GNU Stow](https://www.gnu.org/software/stow/), which is a lightweight symlink manager.
+You can install it from most popular package managers:

-## gnu stow

-GNU Stow is available from most package managers.

 * `brew install stow`
 * `pacman -S stow`
 * `apt-get install stow`

-## installation
+# installation

-First, make sure that a `~/.config` directory exists on the local machine.
-To symlink dotfiles to your local machine from this repository, run `stow <application>` from the repository directory.
+First, make sure that a directory exists at `XDG_CONFIG_HOME` (by default, this should be `~/.config`).
+To symlink dotfiles to your local machine from this repository, simply run `stow <application name>` from the cloned `.dotfiles` directory.